gitryder/danwrites/src/posts/chadash.md

 I love learning new things, building new things, and teaching the things I've learned along the way.

-My philosophy on life is simple - Skill puts you in the presence of kings; be extraordinarily skilled and ~~if possible~~, help others along the way.
+My take on life is simple - skill puts you in the presence of kings; be extraordinarily skilled and ~~if possible~~, help others along the way.
 And being skilled requires one to be at the edge of one's craft.